-Effective Date: Effective for tax years beginning after 1998, although the credit may be earned before 1999
+Effective Date: Effective for tax years beginning after 1998, although the credit may be earned before 1999.
+However, the credit was expanded, with a second program, to a combined statewide cap of \$130 million, effective January 1, 2001.

-Description: Taxpayers may claim a credit for 100 percent of the amount invested in certified capital companies (CAPCOs).
+Description: Under both programs, taxpayers may claim a credit for 100 percent of the amount invested in certified capital companies (CAPCOs).
 The credit can be claimed over 10 years, at a rate of 10 percent per year.
-There is a statewide cap of \$100 million on the total amount of investments for which credits may be claimed (no more than \$50 million for 1999).
-In total, insurance companies may not claim credits of more than \$10 million in any taxable year.
+The combined statewide cap is \$130 million on the total amount of investments for which credits may be claimed (no more than \$50 million for 1999).
+In total, insurance companies may not claim credits of more than \$13 million in any taxable year.